 - Highly customizable and tailored to your needs.

-- Long term maintenance cost can cause the budget to spiral out of control
+- Long-term maintenance costs can cause the budget to spiral out of control.

 - Complete control over the crawling process.

 - High cost.
-A troop of tech costs a lot (as much as 20x more from what I've heard).
+A troop of tech costs a lot.

 - Maintenance headache.
 Scripts need to be updated or even rewritten all the time as they will break whenever websites update layouts or codes.